nachivpn/k/README.md

 #### Notes:

-[1]: The interpretation of types in &lambda;<sub>IK</sub> in lines 32-35 differs from the generic one given in Section 2 of the paper for the type &square;A. These are however equivalent interpretations in the NbE model.
+[1]: The interpretation of types in &lambda;<sub>IK</sub> in lines 33-36 of `src/IK/Norm/NbE/Model.agda` differs from the generic one given in Section 2 of the paper for the type &square;A. These are however equivalent interpretations in the NbE model.
 That is, defining ⟦ &square;A ⟧<sub>Γ</sub> as Γ ≤ Γ' ⇒ Γ' ◁IK Γ'' ⇒ ⟦ A ⟧<sub>Γ''</sub> is equivalent to defining it as ⟦ A ⟧<sub>Γ,🔒</sub>.
 To observe this, we pick Γ for Γ' and Γ,🔒 for Γ'' in one direction, and apply the monotonicity lemma twice in the other since Γ' ◁IK Γ'' implies Γ'' ≤ Γ',🔒.
 The latter interpretation is given by the `Box` type in line 23.

 [2]: The logical relation for &lambda;<sub>IK</sub> in the code is actually set up so that the fundamental theorem implies the